wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 &nbsp;

-Founded in 2013, MELTIN is [a Japanese cyborg venture that has made a name for itself around the world](https://finders.me/articles.php?id=1176), and is planning to launch a new market for [robotic neurorehabilitation devices for the hand](https://www.meltin.jp/en/products/medical/finger-rehabilitation/) by the end of 2022.
+Founded in 2013, MELTIN is [a Japanese cyborg venture that has made a name for itself around the world](https://finders.me/articles.php?id=1176), and is planning to create a new market for [robotic neurorehabilitation devices for the hand](https://www.meltin.jp/en/products/medical/finger-rehabilitation/) by the end of 2022.

-In this interview, we talked to [Masahiro Kasuya](https://www.linkedin.com/in/masahiro-kasuya-02970349/) (Mark), CEO of MELTIN, about his ambitions in life, experience founding MELTIN, and thoughts regarding the future of his work including space exploration.
+In this interview, we talked to [Masahiro "Mark" Kasuya](https://www.linkedin.com/in/masahiro-kasuya-02970349/), CEO of MELTIN, about his ambitions in life, experience founding MELTIN, and thoughts regarding the future of his work including space exploration.

 &nbsp;

-## The root is the desire to understand everything in this universe
+## It all stems from the desire to understand everything in this universe

 Born in Saitama, Japan, in 1988, Mark has been aware of the limits of humanity since the age of three.
 At the **early age of ten, he saw potential in combining the fields of medicine and engineering**.